cskarthik22/Notes/Docker/DockerNetworks.md

 - Container Networking Model --> libnetwork
+- Mapping ports like this works, but it’s clunky and doesn’t scale.
+For example, only a single container can bind to any port on the host.
+This means no other containers on that host will be able to bind to port 5000.
+This is one of the reason’s that single-host bridge networks are only useful for local development and very small applications.

 By default docker containers use bridge driver
 - Each container has its own network stack